mongodb-developer/alexa-golang-example/README.md

 import (
 	"context"
-	"log"
 	"os"
-	"time"

 	"go.mongodb.org/mongo-driver/mongo"
 	"go.mongodb.org/mongo-driver/mongo/options"
 )

-type Connection struct {
+// Stores a handle to the collection being used by the Lambda function type Connection struct {
-	database *mongo.Database
+	collection *mongo.Collection
 }

 func main() {
+	ctx := context.Background()
-	client, err := mongo.NewClient(options.Client().ApplyURI(os.Getenv("ATLAS_URI")))
+	client, err := mongo.Connect(ctx, options.Client().ApplyURI(os.Getenv("ATLAS_URI")))
 	if err != nil {
-		log.Fatal(err)
+		panic(err)
 	}
-	ctx, _ := context.WithTimeout(context.Background(), 10*time.Second)
-	err = client.Connect(ctx)
-	if err != nil {
-		log.Fatal(err)
-	}

 	defer client.Disconnect(ctx)
-	database := client.Database("alexa")

 	connection := Connection{
-		database: database,
+		collection: client.Database("alexa").Collection("recipes"),
 	}
 }
 ```

 In the `main` function we are creating a client using the connection string of our cluster.
 In this case, I'm using an environment variable on my computer that points to my MongoDB Atlas cluster.
 Feel free to configure that connection string however you feel the most confident.

-Before attempting to connect, we are setting a generous timeout of ten seconds.
-Upon connecting, we are getting a handle of an `alexa` database and storing it in a `Connection` data structure.
-If the `alexa` database doesn't exist, it will create one if we try to create data.
+Upon connecting, we are getting a handle of a `recipes` collection for an `alexa` database and storing it in a `Connection` data structure.
+Because we won't be writing any data in this example, both the `alexa` database and the `recipes` collection should exist prior to running this application.

 You can check out more information about connecting to MongoDB with the Go programming language in a [previous tutorial](https://www.mongodb.com/blog/post/quick-start-golang--mongodb--starting-and-setup) I wrote.

-So why are we storing the database handle in a `Connection` data structure?
+So why are we storing the collection handle in a `Connection` data structure?

 AWS Lambda behaves a little differently when it comes to web applications.
 Instead of running the `main` function and then remaining alive for as long as your server remains alive, Lambda functions tend to suspend or shutdown when they are not used.
 For this reason, we cannot rely on our connection being available and we also don't want to establish too many connections to our database in the scenario where our function hasn't shut down.
 To handle this, we can pass the connection from our `main` function to our logic function.